AntonGrn/home-auto-ALMA/home-server/README.md

 There are no hard-coding involved in setting up your ALMA HomeServer.
 However, there are some configurations needed.

+Because of the services provided by [PublicServer](link), no port-forwarding is needed for remote access using the [AndroidClient](link).

 ## Step 1: Required files

 **Approach 1:** Complete files setup (ready to deploy)